mdn/browser-compat-data/schemas/compat-data-schema.md

 - `type` (mandatory): an enum that indicates the flag type:
   - `preference` a flag the user can set (like in `about:config` in Firefox).
   - `runtime_flag` a flag to be set before starting the browser.
+  - `build` a flag to be set when building the browser.
 - `name` (mandatory): a string giving the value which the specified flag must be set to for this feature to work.
 - `value_to_set` (optional): representing the actual value to set the flag to.
   It is a string, that may be converted to the right type